Here’s the second chapter of my grade school anthology book – Middletown Middle. The school with more mysteries than students. Read chapter two here.

 An owl swooped down and picked up an apple from the table.
 Batman shot a grappling hook on the basketball net and swung away.
-A shark beached itself atop the sliding board.
-A jaguar and race car continued their charity laps.
-Teachers ran away, screaming when they saw all the children with painted faces turn into the object painted on their faces.
+A shark beached itself atop the playground slide.
+A jaguar and a race car continued their charity laps.
+Teachers ran away screaming when they saw all the children with painted faces turn into the object painted on their faces.

-It was like opening all of the animal cages at the zoo at once, with superheroes and giant tennis balls fighting for survival.
+It was like opening all of the animal cages at the zoo at once and jumbling in superheroes and giant tennis balls.
 A spider spun a web and collected the DJ into its silky prison.
 A grizzly bear pulled down the trees planted just last week and attacked the popsicle table.
-Soon dozens of animals invaded the school building, including a monkey, a donkey, and a rhino.
+Soon, dozens of animals invaded the school building, including a monkey, a donkey, and a rhino.
 A comic book villain tossed a bus across the parking lot.
 Older kids watched in horror as the celebration mutated into pandemonium.

-The teachers were unable to grasp the odd reality that was happening or knew how to combat it.
+The teachers were unable to grasp the odd reality or know how to combat it.
 Although the face-painted kids didn’t seem violent toward humans or each other, seeing a 250-pound lion bounding toward you was quite frightening.

-The assistant principal, Ms. Sosa, ran to LeFace’s table, but she and her paint were gone.
+Ms. Thompson ran to LeFace’s table, but she and her paint were gone.
 She was startled to find a giant polar bear running in her direction, and she attempted to escape.
-Ms. Sosa sprinted away but quickly found herself trapped in the gazebo, which was filled with giant coolers packed with water balloons.
+She sprinted away, but quickly found herself trapped in the gazebo, which was filled with giant coolers packed with water balloons.

 The polar bear was more aggressive.
-Whoever this kid was, they needed to go to the peace corner right away.
-Out of ideas, the assistant principal threw a balloon at the attacking bear.
+Whoever this kid was, he or she needed to go to the peace corner right away.
+For lack of any other ideas, the assistant principal threw a balloon at the attacking bear.

 The balloon exploded on the polar bear’s head.
-It immediately stopped, and its face began to melt back into a confused fifth-grade boy.
+The animal immediately stopped, and its face began to melt back into a confused fifth-grade boy.

 “Go to the gazebo and get water balloons,” she told teachers along the route.
-Outside, there were more kids than creatures, but getting inside and fixing things before the school was destroyed was the new priority.
-The unicorn leaped over an alligator resting in the middle of the sidewalk, and Ms. Sosa dropped a balloon on it.
+Outside, kids were starting to outnumber creatures, so getting inside and fixing things before the school was destroyed was the new priority.
+The unicorn leaped over an alligator resting in the middle of the sidewalk, and Ms. Thompson dropped a balloon on it.
 She hit it and any other animals she saw with a balloon as she went into the building, turning them instantly back to students.

 In the school gym, Captain America, Superman, and Wonder Woman were playing dodgeball with other superheroes Ms. Sosa didn’t recognize.

 “Sorry to interrupt you,” she called to them.
-“You need to go to the water fountain and pour water on your faces.
+“You need to go to the water fountain and splash water on your faces.
 Now.”

-Superman flew to the fountain and put his head underwater, and he went back to being sixth-grader Miles Martin.
-Wonder Woman did the same and was Paige Hinesburg again.
+Superman flew to the fountain, put his head underwater, and went back to being sixth-grader Miles Martin.
+Wonder Woman did the same and became Paige Hinesburg again.

-“Thank you!” she called out, continuing through the school on the back of the white unicorn.
+“Thank you!”
+Ms. Thompson called out as she galloped through the school on the back of the white unicorn.

-“I wonder who you are?”
-Ms. Sosa said while petting the head of the creature.
+“I wonder who you are,” Ms. Thompson said, petting the creature’s head.
 She was startled by the state of the school.
 In the cafeteria, she found a girl crying; the girl’s face and body were covered in long hair.
-Ms. Sosa tossed a balloon at her, and the extra hair fell harmlessly to the ground.
+Ms. Thompson lobbed a balloon at her, and the extra hair fell harmlessly to the ground.

 MacKenzie shook her head.

-Ms. Sosa looked out of the gym window at the vast lawn.
+Ms. Thompson looked out of the gym window at the vast lawn.
 She hopped off the unicorn and headed upstairs.
-Before she did, Ms. Sosa thanked the unicorn and hit it in the hindquarters with a water balloon.
+Before she did, she thanked the unicorn and hit it in the hindquarters with a water balloon.
 The unicorn’s horn fell off and disappeared before hitting the ground.

-“Hey, Libby,” Ms. Sosa said to the kindergartner standing where the unicorn was.
+“Hey, Libby,” Ms. Thompson said to the kindergartner standing where the unicorn had been.
 Libby wore a t-shirt with a sequined unicorn on it.
 “Got to live your dream today, huh?”

-“Go outside and get a popsicle,” she told the young girl.
+“Go outside and get a popsicle,” the assistant principal told the young girl.

-Upstairs, Ms. Sosa found a giraffe poking its head in the bathroom window, eating toilet paper.
+Upstairs, Ms. Thompson found a giraffe poking its head in the bathroom window, eating toilet paper.

-“Hi, Rose,” Ms. Sosa said, throwing her last balloon at the lion.
+“Hi, Rose,” Ms. Thompson said, throwing her last balloon at the lion.
 She missed.
-The lion continued to walk toward her with a menacing stare and sharp teeth exposed.
+The lion continued to walk toward her with a menacing stare and its sharp teeth exposed.

-Just as Ms. Sosa was set to run, the lion leaped into the air and knocked her over.
-The animal’s breath, hot and smelly, enveloped the assistant principal with its teeth only inches from her face.
-The lion quickly opened its mouth wide and attacked Ms. Sosa with its warm, sandpapered tongue.
+Just as Ms. Thompson was set to run, the lion leaped into the air and knocked her over.
+The animal’s breath, hot and smelly, enveloped the assistant principal.
+Its teeth were only inches from her face.
+The lion opened its mouth wide and attacked Ms. Thompson with its warm, sandpaper-like tongue.

 “You can have your job back, Principal Sanders,” Rose told him, bounding down the stairs.
 “It’s too hard.”

-Principal Sanders helped Ms. Sosa up.
-They both looked out the window at the bus, laying upside down where the school sign used to be.
+Principal Sanders helped Ms. Thompson up.
+They both looked out the window at the bus lying upside down where the school sign used to be.

 “Did someone get Cyborg Superman?”
-Ms. Sosa asked.
+Ms. Thompson asked.

 “I believe so,” Principal Sanders answered as they headed outside.
 “I hear you were quite the hero.”

-“Thank God for water balloons,” Ms. Sosa told him when they exited the building.
+“Thank God for water balloons,” Ms. Thompson said fervently as they exited the building.

-The boy couldn’t finish his question before a giant pterodactyl swooped down and lifted him off the ground.
+Before the boy could finish his question, a giant pterodactyl swooped down and lifted him off the ground.
 The boy screamed.

-“I forgot about the flying dinosaur,” Ms. Sosa said calmly, watching the large lizard flying away with the young boy.
+“I forgot about the flying dinosaur,” Ms. Thompson said calmly, watching the large lizard flying away with the young boy.

 Principal Sanders watched in horror.

-Principal Sanders looked at Ms. Sosa with a bewildered look on his face and passed out.
+Principal Sanders looked at Ms. Thompson, bewildered, and then passed out.

 “Rose!”
-Ms. Sosa called out while attending to Principal Sanders.
-“You’re back in.”
+Ms. Thompson called out while attending to Principal Sanders.
+“You’re back in office!”